LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 ```
-##    Mode   FALSE    TRUE    NA's
+##    Mode   FALSE    TRUE
-## logical  911815  664960       0
+## logical  911815  664960
 ```

-The effect of the fold-change threshold can be examined visually in Figure 2.
+The effect of the fold-change threshold is examined visually in Figure 2.
 The chosen threshold is greater than the abundances of most bins in the genome -- presumably, those that contain background regions.
 This suggests that the filter will remove most windows lying within background regions.